Jack2091A/Sunny-Packets/data/README.md

 is approximately 20 minutes apart from the previous run.
 Filters have been provided to isolate the behaviour of the device in particular.

 The captures are starting with their manufacturer.
 In the case of Sungrow, they are distinguished by their model names.

+In some instances, the test was conducted twice.
+These pcaps end with the number 2.
+This was done to increase the volume of data using the standard selection of tests.

 #### Sungrow SH5k-20
 To isolate the inverter's communications, please use the following filter: